 I am a Lecturer (Assistant Professor) in Political Theory at the University of York.
 I work on historical injustice, responsibility, structural injustice, gender, immigration and pluralism.
 I recently published a book entitled 'Injustice and the Reproduction of History: Structural Inequalities, Gender and Redress'.

-Alexandru Volacu is an Assistant Professor at SNSPA (Bucharest), Associate Researcher at the Research Institute of the University of Bucharest and Director of the Bucharest Center for Political Theory.
+Alexandru Volacu is an Associate Professor at the University of Bucharest and Director of the Bucharest Center for Political Theory.
 His research interests mainly revolve around several topics: the ethics of voting, theories of justice, and the ideal/non-ideal theory debate.